 Toronto Botanical Garden in partnership with the City of Toronto is moving ahead with the exciting Master Plan to create a world-class botanical garden in Toronto.
 TBG has done extensive analysis of the North American botanical garden sector and has created a proposed business and operating model based on other successful non-profit botanical gardens.
 In early 2019, the City and TBG sent out RFPs and RFQs for phase 1 of the expansion plan which included the selection of design consultants and the development of a new service yard.
 In addition, Leadership and Operations/Horticulture committees were also established to move the Master Plan forward with senior representatives from both the City and TBG.

 Over 99% of TBG’s current $2.6M operating budget is self-generated through the generous support of many individual donors, corporations and foundations, in addition to earned revenue from education programs, membership, parking, facility rentals, retail operations and special events.
-In 2018 TBG made significant one-time expenditures* including a financial system upgrade that resulted in an operating deficit.
-As the deficit is erased, the organization will be in a position to pursue the new revenue streams identified by the Master Plan and five-year Business Plan.
+The organization will soon be in a position to pursue the new revenue streams identified by the Master Plan and five-year Business Plan.

 June, 2017, Toronto Star article by Sammy Hudes, Staff Reporter